-Offset from corner Specifies the distance to offset the street end points in street-level matching.
+Offset from corner

+Specifies the distance to offset the street end points in street-level matching.
 The distance is specified in the units you specify in the Units field.
 This value is used to prevent addresses at street corners from being given the same geocode as the intersection.
-Note: Offset i (JPN).

 Note: Offset is not supported for the United Kingdom (GBR) or Japan (JPN).

-The default value varie es by country: a (AUS), Austria (AUT), Germany (DEU) supported countries, the default offset is 7 meters.
+The default value varies by country:

+- 12 meters-Australia (AUS), Austria (AUT), Germany (DEU) - 7 meters-For other supported countries, the default offset is 7 meters.

 The following diagram compares the end points of a street to offset end points.

+Units

-Corner ent End With gment End ---- Units Specifies the unit of measurement for the street offset and corner offset options.
-One of the following: • Feet Feet Miles Meters Kilometers The default is Meters.
-Coordinate system A coordinate system is a reference system for the unique location of a point in space.
+Specifies the unit of measurement for the street offset and corner offset options.
+One of the following:

+- Feet

+- Miles

+- Meters

+- Kilometers

+The default is Meters.

+Coordinate system

+A coordinate system is a reference system for the unique location of a point in space.
 Cartesian (planar) and Geodetic (geographical) coordinates are examples of reference systems based on Euclidean geometry.
-Spectrum TM Technology Platform supports systems recognized by the European Petroleum Survey Group (EPSG).
+Spectrum Technology Platform supports systems recognized by the European Petroleum Survey Group (EPSG).

 Each country supports different coordinate systems.
-Depending on the country, you have one or more of the following options: EPSG:4230 Subset of WGS84.
+Depending on the country, you have one or more of the following options:

+EPSG:4230 Subset of WGS84.

 EPSG:4326 Also known as the WGS84 coordinate system.

 EPSG:27200 Also known as the NZGD49 coordinate system.

-Option Name

-Option Name Description Return Parsed Address Specifies whether to return the formatted input street address and each input address element in a separate field.
+Return Parsed Address

+Specifies whether to return the formatted input street address and each input address element in a separate field.
 This feature can help you understand how the input address was parsed and identify specific input elements that could not be geocoded.
 For example, a returned HouseNumber.Input could contain an invalid house number in your input address.

 You can specify parsed input returns for a specific country.
+For example, a REST API example for Canada is:

+Option.CAN.IncludeInputs=Y

-For example, a REST API example for Canada is: Option.CAN.IncludeInputs=Y Note: Data vintage must be 2014 Q4 or newer to get Parsed Address Input returns.
+Note: Data vintage must be 2014 Q4 or newer to get Parsed Address Input returns.
 Also note that Parsed Address Input elements are not returned for every country.

 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
+For example:

+- · FormattedInputStreet.Input

+- · City.Input

+- Country.Input

+- · HouseNumber.Input

+- · Locality.Input

+- · PostalCode.Base.Input

+- · StreetName.Input

+- · StreetSuffix.Input

-For example: FormattedInputStreet.Input City.Input Country.Input HouseNumber.Input Locality.Input PostalCode.Base.Input StreetName.Input StreetSuffix.Input Other labeled fields are possible depending on the input address, country, and data source.
+Other labeled fields are possible depending on the input address, country, and data source.

 Note: Parsed Address Input elements are not returned for every country.
-Also, because Geocode Address World geocodes to the geographic or postal level only (not street address), this does not return Parsed Address Input For many countries, if part of the input address could not be recognized as a specific address element, this content is returned in UnparsedWords.Input.
+Also, because Geocode Address World geocodes to the geographic or postal level only (not street address), this does not return Parsed Address Input

+For many countries, if part of the input address could not be recognized as a specific address element, this content is returned in UnparsedWords.Input.

 For intersection addresses, the first entered street is returned in StreetName.Input and the second entered street name is returned in IntersectionIdStreet2.Input.